All docschevron-rightHelpchevron-rightarrow-leftTutorialschevron-rightUse Mapbox GL JS in a Svelte app

 Add Mapbox GL JS

-Add the following import statement between your <script> tags in order to import the Map object from Mapbox GL to your Svelte app:
+Add the following import statements between your <script> tags to import the Map object from Mapbox GL and Mapbox GL's CSS to your Svelte app:

 Add variables

-In order to load a map on a webpage with Svelte, we will need to create some context for the map.
-Specifically, we need variables for the map, the HTML element that will contain the map, and the map's starting position (including longitude, latitude, and zoom level).
+To load a map on a webpage with Svelte, we need to create variables for the map, the HTML element that will contain the map, and the map's starting position (including longitude, latitude, and zoom level).

-Add the following in between your <script> tags, below your import statement:
+Add the following between your <script> tags, below your import statements:

 let map;